Dear Boards of Directors and Chief Executive Officers:

 Federal Reserve System’s PPP Lending Facility

 The Federal Reserve established the PPPLF to bolster the effectiveness of the SBA’s PPP.
 Under the PPPLF, the Federal Reserve will supply liquidity to participating financial institutions through term financing backed by PPP loans.
 Only SBA-guaranteed PPP loans that are originated by an eligible institution may be pledged as collateral to the Federal Reserve Banks.
-Please visit the Federal Reserve’s PPPLF website (opens new window) for more information.
+Please visit the Federal Reserve’s PPPLF website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for more information.

 Treatment for Calculating Net Worth